 - Mount Rushmore does not have overnight accommodations onsite.

 Since visiting Mount Rushmore National Memorial itself doesn’t require more than half a day, many people wonder what other interesting places there are to see and things to do in the Black Hills.

-Below you can find some ideas for the best places to visit near Mount Rushmore.
+Below you can find some ideas for fun things to do and the best places to visit near Mount Rushmore.
 At the bottom of this article, you can also find some itinerary suggestions for what to do near Mount Rushmore in 1, 2, 3 days.
 Read on!

-But first, the best things to do near Mount Rushmore.
+But first, here are some of the best things to do near Mount Rushmore: